 Welcome to Ferndale's

 The Department of Public Works handles Ferndale's water resources.
-Visit our utilities services for more information.
+For information about the Lead Service Line Replacements, please view the program page.
+For meters and billing, view our utility services page for more information.

 Department of Public Works